mmartign/Speech-to-Data/README.md

 5.  **Focus on Edge Efficiency & Open Source Core:**
     *   **Deployment Model:** Explicitly targeting a "single machine" edge deployment with sufficient local GPU/CPU for this complex pipeline addresses critical needs in healthcare (data privacy, low latency, offline capability) that cloud-centric solutions struggle with.
     *   **Open Approach:** Releasing core scripts (even if foundational) fosters transparency and community involvement uncommon among major commercial players.

+6.   **Bidirectional voice interaction:**
+     *   **Full bidirectional voice interaction**: SI-Listener can now provide immediate spoken feedback in addition to receiving voice commands.
+This feature transforms the system from a passive listener into an active conversational partner.
+Users can receive confirmations, clarifications, operational guidance, and contextual responses, all generated in real time and without relying on cloud services.

 **In Summary:**